ebiose-ai/ebiose/README.md

 ## 🛠️ Implement your own forge

 To go further, the `examples/` directory features a complete forge example designed to optimize agents that solve math problems.
-Check out `examples/[math_forge/math_forge.py](math_forge/math_forge.py)` for the implementation of the 'MathLangGraphForge' forge.
+Check out [`examples/math_forge/math_forge.py`](math_forge/math_forge.py) for the implementation of the `MathLangGraphForge` forge.

 To run a cycle of the Math forge, execute the following command in your project directory: